 |Monthly subscription**||€1.00 ex.
 VAT/IP|

 *Slots represent the number of available configurable routes that can be used to associate or link an IP or IP block to any given server.
 A slot can be configured with one or in the case of an IP block, many IPs.
 Servers are limited to 16 slots and or up to 128 IPs per server.
-If you plan to use the maximum amount of IPs available to your server, slot management is important.
+If you plan to use the maximum number of IPs available to your server, slot management is important.

 **Except for any IPs included with your server.